 Asset condition is the foundational measure for the health and physical integrity of an asset and the reliability of the asset.
 In many cases, agencies measure condition based on age or remaining useful life.
-This is a valid approach, especially when just getting started in asset management for the respective asset class, in this case ITS assets.
-Agencies are starting to adopt more robust approaches for ITS asset condition, however, including visual condition scores based on visual inspection, age, and component assessments, rather than purely age or overall asset assessments.
+This is a valid approach, especially when just getting started in asset management for the respective asset class, in this case traffic signals.
+Agencies are starting to adopt more robust approaches for traffic signals condition, however, including visual condition scores based on visual inspection, age, and component assessments, rather than purely age or overall asset assessment.
 Setting Performance Measures-Utah DOT